Acute Myeloid Leukemia (AML): Your Chances for Recovery (Prognosis)

 a favorable prognosis.
 If your leukemia is likely to be hard to control, your prognosis

 may be less favorable.
-The leukemia may shorten your life.
-It’s important to keep
+In this case, the leukemia may shorten your life.
+It’s important

 of what will definitely happen.
 No doctor can be fully certain about an outcome.

 The subtype of AML